Paynes Prairie Preserve State Park

 Paynes Prairie is unique in many ways.
 Nowhere else in Florida can visitors experience wild-roaming bison and horses.
 Nearly 300 species of birds also frequent the park along with alligators, deer and many other animals.

-The park’s eight trails, including the 16-mile paved Gainesville-Hawthorne State Trail, allows one to explore the park’s interior and observe wildlife, while a 50-foot high observation tower provides for panoramic views.
+The park’s eight trails, including the 16-mile paved Gainesville-Hawthorne State Trail, allow one to explore the park’s interior and observe wildlife, while a 50-foot high observation tower provides for panoramic views.

 Plan Your Visit